 Bedtime set up:

-1. Place litterbox (with litter pellets of choice, I use hay pellets) in the back of the crate.
+- Place litterbox (with litter pellets of choice, I use hay pellets) in the back of the crate.

-2. Place a small bed in the front half of the crate, spray with DAP.
+- Place a small bed in the front half of the crate, spray with DAP.

-3. Place two HIGH VALUE chews (I use a Frozen raw bone and a bully stick) on the puppy’s bed and CLOSE the crate door.
-By placing the chews in the crate early the puppies get really excited to ENTER the crate later, when Larry puts them to bed.
-Baiting the crates is super helpful!
+By placing the chews in the crate early the puppies get really excited to enter the crate later, when Larry puts them to bed.

 Right before bedtime:

-1. Puppies get last outdoor potty break.
+- Puppies get last outdoor potty break.

-2. Puppies are placed into crates, soothing music such as Through A Dogs Ear is played.
+- Lights off, soothing music such as Through A Dogs Ear is played.

-4. Everyone to bed, household is quiet now, lest we wake the puppies.
+- Everyone to bed, household is quiet now, lest we wake the puppies.

-1. First thing I get up and remove puppies from crates and take them to their Puppy Patio to void.
+- Remove puppies from crates and take them to their Puppy Patio to void.
 I toss treats out the door to ensure the puppies all run out quickly before they are tempted to use the indoor litterbox.

-2. I remove crate litterboxes and clean any that have been used.
+- I remove crate litterboxes and clean any that have been used and also remove the chews.

-4. Set up crates for daytime use (bed but no litterbox) being sure to sanitize if needed.
+- Set up crates for daytime use – beds but no chews or litter boxes.